semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 ---
-description: This guide gives an overview of CI/CD with Semaphore for apps created with Xcode that run on iOS, macOS, watchOS, or tvOS.
+Description: This guide gives an overview of CI/CD with Semaphore for apps created with Xcode that run on iOS, macOS, watchOS, or tvOS.
 ---

 # iOS Continuous Integration with Xcode